Operationalising Representation in Natural Language Processing: Representation in NLP

 Future work should pay more attention to the subtleties here.
-The sketch of varitel semantics above is rather intended to provide an example of a contemporary account of representation which recognises the importance of the three criteria I've introduced, so as to motivate the project of operationalising them.
+The discussion above is intended to justify the importance of the three criteria I've introduced, so as to motivate the project of operationalising them.
+I turn now to an important tool in the operationalisation I propose.